TumbleWeedBro/Lab-management-/README.md

 # Lab-management-

 This repo is just to showcase the look of a project I am working on in my private repo.
+Press on the PDF read me!
 Hope you like it!